Compensation for missed connecting flights

 What if my connecting flights are operated by different airlines?

-If a flight delay leads to a passenger missing a connecting flight, and the delay at the final destination is 3 hours or more than 3 hours, they have a valid claim for compensation.
+If a flight delay leads to a passenger missing a connecting flight, and the delay at the final destination is 3 hours or more, they have a valid claim for compensation.
 The flight plan needs to be all one booking for this to apply – although it does not matter if you have a mix of different airlines in that booking.
 If a passenger has booked all legs of their journey with one single booking the airline must offer alternative transportation as soon as possible.
 If the passenger has booked the flights separately – with different airlines, and the first is delayed, there is nothing to be done if they miss their connecting flight.
 Additionally, they don’t have the right for alternative transportation organized by the airline.

 How to claim compensation for a missed flight connection